 Rebecca Manis, Executive Director

-Rebecca graduated from Indiana University with a degree in Elementary Education in 1993.
-She taught middle school science and language arts in Crete, Illinois, until she joined the Challenger Learning Center as its Lead Flight Director when the center opened its doors in February of 1999.
-Working alongside the center’s founding director, Lisa Austgen, Becky developed a curriculum for the mission simulations and worked to create a unique experience for all who visited the center.
-While working on her Masters in Education through Purdue University Calumet, Becky became a member of the Network Training Consultant team for Challenger’s national headquarters and traveled throughout the United States assisting in the opening of several centers and training new Flight Directors for their roles as educators and simulation leaders.
-In 2007, she left the center and returned to the classroom to teach at Jane Ball Elementary School in Cedar Lake, Indiana.
-Rebecca returned to the learning center in 2011 as the Executive Director, where she is pleased to be working with a dedicated staff and Board of Directors who are all focused on helping teachers inspire and engage students in the sciences, engineering fields and beyond.
+Rebecca graduated from Indiana University with a degree in Elementary Education.
+She taught middle school science and language arts, until she joined the Challenger Learning Center as its Lead Flight Director when the center opened in February of 1999.
+Working alongside the center’s founding director, Lisa Austgen, she developed a curriculum for the mission simulations and worked to create a unique experience for all who visited the center.
+While working on her Masters in Education through Purdue University Calumet, Rebecca became a member of the Network Training Consultant team for Challenger’s national headquarters and traveled throughout the United States assisting in the opening of centers and training new Flight Directors.
+After a brief hiatus at Jane Ball Elementary School in Cedar Lake, she returned to the learning center in 2011 as the Executive Director, where she is pleased to be working with a dedicated staff and Board of Directors who are all focused on helping teachers inspire and engage students in the sciences, engineering fields and beyond.

 Karen Cearing, Business Manager